shiqizng/tealang/README.md

    popd
    ```

-5. Link the pkg directory to the src that you just created.
+5. Link the `go-algorand` pkg directory to the src directory.
    ```sh
    make algorand-link
    ```